 The BHCS Utilization Management Unit requested additional information from the provider that was needed to approve payment and this has not been received.

-A NOA-C shall be issued BHCS as follows:
+A NOABD-C shall be issued BHCS as follows:

-The beneficiary or the parent or legal guardian will be sent a NOA-C by the BHCS Utilization Management Unit via US Mail.
+The beneficiary or the parent or legal guardian will be sent a NOABD-C by the BHCS Utilization Management Unit via US Mail.

-If the beneficiary is currently homeless or out of contact BHCS is expected to note on the NOA why it could not be delivered.
+If the beneficiary is currently homeless or out of contact BHCS is expected to note on the NOABD why it could not be delivered.

-The provider shall be sent a copy of the NOA-C via US Mail.
+The provider shall be sent a copy of the NOABD-C via US Mail.

-IV.
-Notice of Action - Delayed Grievance/Appeal Decisions (NOA-D)

-A NOA-D (See attachment D) is used when the MHP does not provide the resolution of a grievance, appeal, or expedited appeal within the required timeframes.
-The BHCS Quality Assurance Office will send a NOA-D to the beneficiary or authorized representative, when the following occurs:

-1. Grievance: The issue is not resolved within 60 days from the date of receipt of the grievance.
-If a 14-day extension has been granted, the NOA-D will not be issued until the 74th day if the issue remains unresolved.

-2. Standard Appeal: The issue is not resolved within 45 days from the receipt of the appeal.
-If a 14-day extension is granted the NOA-D will not be issued until the 59th day, if the issue remains unresolved.

-3. Expedited Appeal: The issue is not resolved within 3 working days.
-The beneficiary will

-first, if possible, be contacted by telephone and written notice sent by mail.
+NOABDNOABDNOABDNOABDNOABD

-V. Notice of Action - Lack of Timely Services (NOA-E)
+V. Notice of Action - Lack of Timely Services (NOABD-E)

-The MHP (county-operated programs and BHCS-contracted programs) shall issue a NOA-E (See Attachment E) when the provider responsible for providing services to the beneficiary has not provided services in a timely manner based on standards established by BHCS (See Attachment H: ACBHCS Timely Access to Service Standards).
+The MHP (county-operated programs and BHCS-contracted programs) shall issue a NOABD-E (See Attachment E) when the provider responsible for providing services to the beneficiary has not provided services in a timely manner based on standards established by BHCS (See Attachment H: ACBHCS Timely Access to Service Standards).

 All providers shall create methods to track timeliness measures for consumer access to services based on BHCS-established standards.

-A NOA-E shall be issued as follows:
+A NOABD-E shall be issued as follows:

-1. The beneficiary or the parent or legal guardian will be sent a NOA-E by the provider responsible for providing the services.
+1. The beneficiary or the parent or legal guardian will be sent a NOABD-E by the provider responsible for providing the services.

-2. The issuing provider shall fax or send via US Mail a copy of the NOA-E to the BHCS Quality Assurance Office immediately upon issuance to the beneficiary:
+2. The issuing provider shall fax or send via US Mail a copy of the NOABD-E to the BHCS Quality Assurance Office immediately upon issuance to the beneficiary:

 Mail: 2000 Embarcadero, Suite 400